eHive development in a nutshell

 • version/X.Y represent released versions of eHive.
 They are considered stable, i.e. are feature-frozen, and only receive bug-fixes.
 Schema changes are prohibited as it would break the database versioning mechanism.
 Users on a given version/X.Y branch must be able to blindly update their checkout without risking breaking anything.
 It is forbidden to force push these branches (they are in fact marked as protected on Github).

-• master is the staging branch for the next stable release of eHive.
+• main is the staging branch for the next stable release of eHive.
 It receives new features (incl. schema changes) until we decide to create a new version/X.Y branch out of it.
-Like version/X.Y, master is protected and cannot be force-pushed.
+Like version/X.Y, main is protected and cannot be force-pushed.

 • experimental/XXX are where experimental features are being developed.
 These branches can be created, removed or rebased at will.
 If you base your developments on someone else’s experimental branch, let them know in order to coordinate those changes!

-Experimental branches should be rebased onto master just before the final merge (which then becomes a fast-forward).
+Experimental branches should be rebased onto main just before the final merge (which then becomes a fast-forward).
 Together with the above rules, this keeps the history as linear as possible.

 All changes should be done on an experimental branch or fork, and submitted as a pull request.
 Maintainers will bring in the pull request using GitHub’s “Rebase and merge” option.
-If the pull request is on a branch other than master, the maintainers will coordinate the subsequent cascade-merge up to master.
+If the pull request is on a branch other than main, the maintainers will coordinate the subsequent cascade-merge up to main.

 guiHive follows very similar rules: